lbalbi/big_data_datasets/README.md

 ### 2.1 - Commonsense KGs

+This section covers the datasets of publicly-available commonsense Knowledge Graphs.
+Wikidata, ConceptNet and ATOMIC were collected via collaborative efforts, while the remainder were obtained from statistical inference methods over these KGs.

 ### - wikidata [1]:
   The wikidata acts as the main storage for the structured data of Wikipedia.